eliran-n/Cwc/README.md

 ---

 If new line is necessery during typing - click on Spacebar and then click on ENTER key.
-Other wise the word counter will consider it as a one word (continuous word).
+Otherwise the word counter will consider it as a one word (continuous word).

 If new line is not necessery you can just type continuously and new line will break automatically.
 The counter will work correctly as it should be.